 WHAT IS LIVE-IN CARE?

 Live in care is as simple as it sounds.
-A fully trained carer lives with you in your own home to help you achieve a higher quality of life and this can involve:
+A fully-trained, professional carer lives with you in your own home to help you achieve a higher quality of life and this can involve:

 ➤ Providing help with specific tasks